Truth and Reconciliation

 Orange shirt day

 In 2013, Sept.
 30 was declared Orange Shirt Day.
-It is a day to acknowledge the harm and trauma caused by the residential school system and remind everyone of the impact that is still felt to this day.
-It is also a day to affirm our commitment to ensure everyone around us matters.
+This day acknowledges the harm and trauma caused by the residential school system and reminds everyone of its impact, which is still felt today.
+It also affirms our commitment to ensuring everyone around us matters.

 Indigenous art installations